 Agnes moved into a house in Findlay owned by the Sheldons, and later to an apartment on West Hardin Street.
 She and her sister Dorothy enjoyed bus trips to New York City, where they attended Broadway shows.

-She joined St. Mark's United Methodist Church in Findlay, and remained a resident until her passing on Nov.
+Agnes passed away on Nov.
 6, 1979.
-As the right to vote was so important in her life, it was fitting that she passed away on Election Day, and that all the voting flags were flying that day.
+As the right to vote was so important in her life, it was fitting that she died on Election Day, and that all the voting flags were flying that day.